If you’re looking to make some extra cash or even start a new career, then streaming on Twitch could be for you.

 Twitch allows its influencers to provide exclusive perks (extra videos, emojis, etc.) for viewers who subscribe to their channel.
 Subscriptions start at $4.99 (Twitch has two additional tiers at $9.99 and $24.99).
 Twitch broadcasters get 50% of each subscription fee.
 After becoming a well-known Twitch partner, you may be able to negotiate a higher percentage of what you can earn through subs alone.

 Note: Each September, Twitch holds a SUBtember event where subscriptions are offered at a discount to new subscribers.
-This will typically help channels who are aiming for specific milestones.
+This will typically help channels that are aiming for specific milestones.

 Sub Incentives For Twitch Users